cgianelle/glowing-octo-robot/README.md

 `image_downloader.py` is a simple script that downloads images in parallel.

+It now displays a simple progress bar using only the Python standard library.
+The bar shows overall completion and lists the files that are currently being downloaded.

 ### Usage

 1. Create a text file with one image URL per line.